NikoMix/just-the-docs/docs/navigation-structure.md

 ## Ordering pages

 To specify new a page order, you can use the `nav_order` parameter in your pages' YAML front matter.
-Test

 #### Example